LUH-AI/robotics-project-24/plant_watering_robot/plant_watering_robot.md

 ## Train
 - train script is plant_watering_robot/scripts/train.py
 - args are the same as before
-- can be run with: python train.py --task=plant_watering --num_envs=20
+- can be run with: python -m plant_watering_robot.scripts.train --task=plant_watering --num_envs=20 or ./train.sh
 ## TODOs
 - implement high lvl commands into observation for high lvl policy in compute_observations()
 - adjust compute_low_level_observations() so we can use the new low lvl policy from thor